chkao831/chkao831.github.io/_portfolio/portfolio-b_ArtTransferVG.md

 collection: portfolio
 ---

-### This is a team final project of CS 230: Deep Learning at Stanford.
+### This is a final group project of CS 230: Deep Learning at Stanford.

 ### [Our project report and codes are available at GitHub.](https://github.com/chkao831/FA20_DL-Paint-Like-Vincent-VanGogh_StanfordCS230)